Thoughts on dealing with barriers that aren’t there for other people

 But on another level, my first thought was “Dude!
 ROCK!
 You just hit the poly lotto jackpot!
 This is exactly one of the best things that can happen in a poly relationship!”

-That might seem like a surprising response, but let me explain.
+Does that sound weird?
 If one of my partners has an amazing, mind-blowing, life-altering sexual experience with some other guy, particularly a mind-blowing, life-altering sexual experience that brings down some barrier or opens some new door (and yes, this has happened), I think that’s awesome…because, for me, one of the many (many!) benefits to polyamory is that it improves my sex life.

 And I don’t mean “improves my sex life” in the sense of “lets me sleep with a bunch of women,” but rather “improves my sex life” in the sense of “offers new avenues of exploration and new ways to find intimacy with my lover.”

 No matter how many things you can think of to do sexually (and as a seasoned, veteran pervert, I can think of quite a few), and no matter what I explore with my lover, the fact is that there will always be things that didn’t occur to me and there will always be things that I don’t explore.
 That’s the way it goes; as human beings, we can not possibly ever do it all—not even if we live to be a thousand years old.